 How does a chess clock work?
 A chess clock is really made up of two separate clocks combined into one so that only one of them runs at a single time.
 One clock starts when it is White’s turn to move and the other clock goes when it’s Black’s turn.

 Each chess player is required to make a certain number of moves in the time allowed.

 For major Fide events, each player is given a time control of 90 minutes to make a total of 40 moves, after which 30 minutes is given to each player to complete the game.
 At the start of every chess game, Black start’s the clock for the white player to make his or her move.
-After every move, the players push a button which stops their own clock and starts the opponent’s.
+After every move, the players push a button that stops their own clock and starts the opponent’s clock.

 If the time runs out for one player, then a flag will be indicated with a “beeping sound”.
 That player would have lost the game because his flag fell without making the required number of moves.

 Historically, the first-ever clocks used to record game time in a chess tournament were back in the early 19th century.
 In that era, hourglasses with sand were common clocks, keeping track of the time spent to finish the game.

 Each player had separate hourglasses to track time.
 They were eventually replaced by connecting two analog clocks.
 The time on one player’s clock starts ticking as soon as the other one makes a move and punches the clock.

 2. Analog Clock